kordastilab/ImmunoCluster/README.md

 The basic pipeline of immunoCluster analysis involves:

--   Creating file and marker labels to generate the experimental design
+-   Creating file/sample labels and marker/panel labels to generate the experimental design and metadata

 -   Importing .fcs data into the SingleCellExperiment object